 Anorexia nervosa, commonly referred to as anorexia, is an eating disorder in which individuals starve themselves due to an unrealistic view of their bodies.
-Anorexia is becoming more and more common among children and teenagers.
 Bulimia nervosa, commonly referred to as bulimia, is another eating disorder, in which the individual binges and purges.
 Anorexia and bulimia often occur together.
 If your child suffers from anorexia or bulimia so severe that it affects their ability to function, it may be possible to receive disability benefits through Supplemental Security Income (SSI).
-(For those over 18, who can receive either SSI or Social Security disability benefits, see our article on disability for adults with eating disorders.
+(For those over 18, who can receive either SSI or Social Security disability benefits, see our article on disability for adults with eating disorders.)

 Some children are naturally slender, picky eaters, or show minimal interest in food.
 However, children and teenagers who suffer from anorexia go beyond normal childhood issues to a point where they can be harming themselves both in the short-term and long-term.
 Some of the signs of anorexia and eating disorders include:

 After your child begins to eat normally again, the short-term effects generally will go away.
 However, there are some long-term effects that can occur due to the stress placed on the body, including:

 It is important to remember that recovery from anorexia or bulimia is not as straightforward as treating other diseases.
 As it is a psychologically based disease, your child may relapse and will likely need ongoing treatment to maintain healthy eating habits.

 In order for your child to qualify for disability benefits through the SSI program, there are certain income requirements the household in which they live must meet.
 Once the technical requirements are met, your child must be found medically eligible by meeting the impairment listing for eating disorders in the Social Security "Blue Book" or "functionally equaling" the listings.